What Percentage Is 36 40

 • Q: What is the difference between percentage and percentile?

 A: A percentage represents a fraction of a whole expressed as a number out of 100.
 A percentile, on the other hand, indicates the value below which a given percentage of observations in a group of observations falls.
-For example, the 90th percentile in a test score distribution means that 90% of the scores are below that value.
+To give you an idea, the 90th percentile in a test score distribution means that 90% of the scores are below that value.

 • Q: How can I improve my skills in percentage calculations?